AcademySoftwareFoundation/OpenRV/docs/rv-manuals/rv-reference-manual/rv-reference-manual-chapter-four.md

 # Chapter 4 - Python

-You can use Python3 in RV in conjunction with Mu or in place of it.
+Which language should you use to customize RV?
+In short, we recommend using Python.
+You can use Python3 in RV in conjunction with Mu, or in place of it.
 It's even possible to call Python commands from Mu and vice versa.
 Python is a full peer to Mu as far as RV is concerned.

-So in answer to the question: which language should I use to customize RV?
-At this point, we recommend using Python.
-There are some slight differences that need to be noted when translating code between the two languages: In Python the modules names required by RV are the same as in Mu.
+_Note: there are some slight differences that need to be noted when translating code between the two languages: In Python the modules names required by RV are the same as in Mu.
 As of this writing, these are commands, extra_commands, rvtypes, and rvui.
 However, the Python modules all live in the rv package.
 This package is in-memory and only available at RV's runtime.
-You can access these commands via writing your own custom MinorMode package.
-So while in Mu, you can:
+You can access these commands via writing your own custom MinorMode package._ So while in Mu, you can:

 ```
  use commands